-The loss for the Group attributable to shareholders for the year was £0.86m (2016: profit £0.63m).
-The Adjusted Operating Profit for the year was 1.5p per share (2016: 1.9p).
-The definition of Adjusted Operating Profit is set out in the glossary of terms at the end of the Report.
+The loss for the Group attributable to shareholders for the year was £7.15 million (2017: loss £0.86 million).
 In accordance with the revised investment policy, no interim dividend has been or will be distributed in respect of the financial year.
-The directors will keep the dividend distribution policy under review.
+The directors continue to keep the dividend distribution policy under review.